 Call (914) 873-4410 for a Divorce Lawyer in Westchester County

-Friedman & Friedman, Attorneys at Law is a highly recognized and respected family law firm in White Plains, serving all of Westchester County.
+Friedman & Friedman PLLC, Attorneys at Law is a highly recognized and respected family law firm in White Plains, serving all of Westchester County.
 Attorney Andrea Friedman is an up-and-coming lawyer with quality experience with all types of divorce and family law matters.
 Her goal is to protect your interests and help you through every step of your divorce process as quickly and seamlessly as possible.

 Contact the firm today to schedule your initial consultation!